This article was originally published by Great Forest on LinkedIn.

 Why should businesses care?

-A Great Forest study based on over 100 waste audits conducted across the country and internationally revealed that the average commercial office waste stream consists of approximately 62% recyclable and compostable materials.
+A Great Forest study based on over 100 waste audits conducted across the country and internationally revealed that approximately 62% of the average commercial office trash stream consists of materials that are recyclable and could be diverted from the landfill.

-This means that the average office is paying too much for waste removal.
+This means that the average business is probably paying more than they need to for waste removal.

 Plastics (along with glass and metal) make up 14%, or about one quarter, of all the recyclables discarded.